Virtualization-projects/rancher-labs-wiki/Cowpoke-3.5:-Interact-with-a-resource-in-an-existing-agent.md

 ## Agents and services in Rancher
 Outside of the [[cattle orchestration engine|https://github.com/rancherio/cattle]], there are a number of agents and other services that perform core operations in Rancher.
-These incldue the:
+These include the:
 * [[python-agent|https://github.com/rancherio/python-agent]]
 * [[console-agent|https://github.com/rancherio/console-agent]]
 * [[node-agent|https://github.com/rancherio/node-agent]]